Post Summary: The Complete Packing List For The Coziest Weekend In!

 Staying at several amazing cabins in the Pacific Northwest, we’ve had the chance to test out the best things to bring (and items to leave at home!) to come up with the most comprehensive cabin packing list.

-Keep scrolling for our cabin checklist, including everything from slippers to canoes.
 This is a balanced list of convenience and comfort, perfect for all who want to bring a little more hygge into their lives.

 Let’s get started!